DriveNets

 Venture Round in 2003

-Ellacoya Networks specializes in providing Broadband Service Optimization solutions that utilize deep packet inspection (DPI) technology, allowing broadband service providers to enhance their Internet offerings.
-The company’s hardware platforms, such as the e30 and e100, along with a comprehensive suite of software applications, enable service providers to identify subscribers and manage applications on an individual basis.
-This capability helps improve performance, boost customer satisfaction, and facilitate the delivery of revenue-generating IP services.
-Ellacoya Networks is known for its scalability and functionality, which are essential for creating competitive service offerings in large carrier IP networks.
-Headquartered in Merrimack, New Hampshire, the company also maintains offices in London, Tokyo, and Singapore, positioning itself as a key player in the broadband optimization sector.
+Ellacoya Networks is a provider of carrier-grade Broadband Service Optimization solutions, specializing in deep packet inspection technology.
+The company offers tools that enhance application and subscriber awareness for broadband service providers, allowing them to optimize Internet services effectively.
+Its hardware platforms, such as the e30 and e100, along with a comprehensive suite of software applications, enable service providers to identify subscribers, manage applications on an individual basis, and improve overall performance and customer satisfaction.
+Ellacoya Networks aims to empower broadband providers to deliver compelling applications and competitive services, ultimately enhancing revenue opportunities.
+Headquartered in Merrimack, New Hampshire, the company also has offices in London, Tokyo, and Singapore.

 WaterCove Networks